inspire-eu-validation/view-service/iso-19128/at09-getcapabilities-view-service-metadata-in-dicovery-service.md

 **Notes**

 Limitations: The requirement in the technical guidance specify that the View Service Metadata shall be published in an INSPIRE Discovery Service.
-It is possible to check that if a [MetadataUrl](#metadataUrl) is provided in the capabilities document.
-However, this is element is mandatory only in the scenario 1.
+It is possible to check that a [MetadataUrl](#metadataUrl) is provided in the capabilities document.
+However, this element is mandatory only in the scenario 1.

 **Contextual XPath references**